Ancient Egyptian royal ships: Khufu Second Solar ship

-The excavation of the second solar boat of Khufu was finished in 2021.
-The ship will be reconstructed and displayed in the Grand Egyptian Museum.
+The excavation of the second solar boat of Khufu was started in 1992 as a joint effort between an Egyptian-Japanese team.
+It was finished in 2021.
+The ship will be reconstructed and displayed in the Grand Egyptian Museum, which was created to house the first solar boat of Khufu and the second solar boat of Khufu.
 Sakuji Yoshimura, a Waseda University professor who is leading the restoration project with Egypt's Antiquities Council, said that scientists discovered that one of the cover stones of the boat pit is inscribed with Khufu's name.

 Hetepheres Solar ship

-Associated with the pyramid of Hetepheres I (GIa).
+Associated with and found near the Pyramid of Hetepheres I.

 Ka Solar Ship

-Associated with the pyramid of the Ka (GId).
+Associated with and found near the Pyramid of Ka.